astro-reactive/astro-reactive/.github/pull_request_template.md

 ✨ Example PR titles:
     feat(form): implement new FormControl isValid state
-    fix(validator): correct the variable name typo causing errors docs(library): update project CONTRIBUTING.md
+    fix(validator): correct the variable name typo causing errors refactor(common/types): improve TypeScript types
--->
+    style(landing-page): update the logo in the landing page app docs(project): update content project CONTRIBUTING.md -->

-Fixes # <!-- 👈🏻 Put the issue number -->
+Fixes # <!-- 👈🏻 Put the issue number here! -->

-Description of changes: <!-- 👇🏻 List the changes done -->
+Description of changes: <!-- 👇🏻 List the changes done! -->
 -
 -

 Tag a reviewer: @

 Tasks:
+- [ ] I have ran the build command to make sure apps are working: `npm run build`
-- [ ] I have ran the tests to make sure nothing is broken (see CONTRIBUTING.md)
+- [ ] I have ran the tests to make sure nothing is broken: `npm run test`
-- [ ] I have ran the the linter to make sure code is clean (see CONTRIBUTING.md)
+- [ ] I have ran the linter to make sure code is clean: `npm run lint`
 - [ ] I have reviewed my own code to remove changes that are not needed

 <!-- THANK YOU FOR THE CONTRIBUTION! 🚀 -->